Lincoln Chafee: Subsequent activities

 Chafee considered challenging Sheldon Whitehouse for his former Senate seat in 2018, but ultimately decided against doing so.

 Between 2018 and 2019, Chafee and his family moved their residency to Wyoming.
-By 2018, Chaffee's wife Stefanie had registered as a voter in Teton Village, Wyoming.
+By 2018, Chafee's wife Stefanie had registered as a voter in Teton Village, Wyoming.
 Chafee completed his move to Wyoming in 2019.

-In 2020, Chafee joined the Libertarians for National Popular Vote advisory board.
+In 2020, Chafee joined the Libertarians for the National Popular Vote advisory board.

+Chafee endorsed Robert F. Kennedy Jr. in the 2024 United States presidential election.
+Kennedy initially ran as a Democrat and later withdrew before the Democratic primaries and began to run as an Independent.

 2020 presidential campaign

 In February 2017, Chafee had made it known that he was not ruling out another run for the presidency.

 On March 11, 2019, Chafee officially switched from the Democratic to the Libertarian Party, stating, "It's what I've always been—fiscally conservative and socially liberal."
 In August, Chafee declared that he'd "be open" to running for president as a Libertarian.

 On January 5, 2020, Chafee formally filed to run for the Libertarian Party nomination.
 He formally announced his candidacy on January 8 at the National Press Club in Washington, D.C.

 Chafee's 2020 platform highlighted issues such as foreign intervention, the war on drugs, and government spending.
-While individuals such as former New York gubernatorial candidate Larry Sharpe and national party chair Nicholas Sarwark were supportive of Chafee, others including the Rhode Island state chair Pat Ford were more skeptical due to his historical positions on gun control issues, among other things.
+While individuals such as former New York gubernatorial candidate Larry Sharpe and national party chair Nicholas Sarwark were supportive of Chafee, others including Rhode Island state chair Pat Ford were more skeptical due to Chafee's historical positions on gun control issues, among other things.
 According to The Providence Journal, Chafee hired Libertarian consultant Christopher Thrasher as campaign manager and selected Westerly Town Council member Caswell Cooke Jr. for the position of campaign treasurer.

 On April 5, 2020, Chafee announced on Facebook that he was ending his campaign for the Libertarian presidential nomination.
 He did not make any endorsements for president.